OPPORTUNITY TO GET A MASTER’S DEGREE FROM A U.S. COLLEGE/UNIVERSITY

 The Fulbright Foreign Student Program is a U.S. Department of State funded scholarship that gives young professionals an opportunity to study for master’s degree in one of the many colleges in the United States.
 Program participants also get an understanding of U.S. society and values.
-Successful candidates are expected to return to Sierra Leone after their studies and contribute to the country’s education and public sector.
+Successful candidates are expected to return to Sierra Leone after their studies and contribute to the country’s development in their respective field.
 The Fulbright Award is merit-based and highly competitive.

 - Must be a Sierra Leonean citizen currently living in Sierra Leone

 - Hold a minimum first degree (bachelor’s equivalent with excellent score)

 - Must have at least five consecutive years professional experience

 - Must demonstrate outstanding academic and English language competencies

 - Must exceed Fulbright Program minimum score on TOEFL & GRE tests (tests can be taken after selection)